How to: Step Into Just My Code

 In a standard Debug build, optimization is turned off and debug symbols are created for all modules.
-When you run a debug build, those modules are considered to be user code.
-If I call a library function that is optimized and does not have debug symbols, however, it is not user code.
-Just My Code prevents execution from stopping at breakpoints in the library code, which is usually not code you are interested in debugging.
+When I run a debug build, those modules are considered to be My Code.
+If I call a library function that is optimized and does not have debug symbols, however, it is not My Code.
+Just My Code prevents execution from stopping at breakpoints in the library code, which is usually not code I am interested in debugging.
 In the Breakpoints window, those breakpoints will appear with the Disabled Breakpoint icon.

-To see all code and stop at all breakpoints, you can turn Just My Code debugging off by using the Options dialog box.
+To see all code and stop at all breakpoints, I can turn Just My Code debugging off by using the Options dialog box.